wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-machines/virtual-machines-deis-cluster.md

 8. Modify the **newStorageAccountName** parameter.
 This is the storage account for VM OS disks.
 This account name has to be globally unique.

 9. Modify the **publicDomainName** parameter.
 This will become part of the DNS name associated with the load balancer public IP.
-The final FQDN will have the format of _[value of this parameter]_._[region]_.cloudapp.azure.com.
-For example, if you specify the name as deishbai32, and the resource group is deployed to the China North region, then the final FQDN to your load balancer will be deishbai32.westus.cloudapp.azure.com.
+The final FQDN will have the format of _[value of this parameter]_._[region]_.chinacloudapp.cn.
+For example, if you specify the name as deishbai32, and the resource group is deployed to the China North region, then the final FQDN to your load balancer will be deishbai32.chinanorth.chinacloudapp.cn.

 10. Save the parameter file.
 And then you can provision the cluster using Azure PowerShell: